CausaLM: Causal Model Explanation Through Counterfactual Language Models

 Understanding and reducing gender and racial bias encapsulated in classifiers is a core task in the growing literature of interpretability and debiasing in NLP (see Section \ref{sec:prev}).
 There is an ongoing effort to both detect such bias and to mitigate its effect, which we see from a causal perspective as a call for action.
-By offering a way to estimate the causal effect of the \textit{Gender} and \textit{Race} concepts as they appear in the text, on classifiers, we enable researchers a way to avoid using classifiers with unwanted bias.
+By offering a way to estimate the causal effect of the \textit{Gender} and \textit{Race} concepts as they appear in the text, on classifiers, we enable researchers to avoid using biased classifiers.

 In order to evaluate the quality of our causal effect estimation method, we need a dataset where we can control test examples such that for each text we have a counterfactual text that differs only by the \textit{Gender} or \textit{Race} of the person it discusses.
 We also need to be able to control the data-generating process in the training set, so that we can create such a bias for the model to pick up.
 A dataset that offers such control exists, and is called the Equity Evaluation Corpus (EEC)~\cite{kiritchenko2018examining}.